phoenixperry/Interactive_Development_in_Open_Frameworks/Week1_Installation_Guide.md

 #And now for the tricky bit

 You will need 4 pieces of software for this class:
-Open Frameworks, an IDE for your computer (Visual Studio or XCode), github and Mou or Markdown Pad.
+Open Frameworks, an IDE for your computer (Visual Studio or XCode), github and Mou or Markdown Pad (PC).

 ##1.
 Open Frameworks
-Open frameworks is an open source creative coding framework.
-It standardises many c++ libraries' syntax, such as quicktime and openCV, into a common format that's easy to read and understand.

 What can you make in open frameworks and why would you want to learn it?
 ![](/images/ofInspiration.png?raw=true)